freebootin/freebootin-dot-com/site/index/README.md

 - [Tech Articles](/tech-articles.html)

+## Wargame Write-ups
+Write-ups for wargames I've worked through.
+These contain spoilers obviously, but not passwords or flags.

+- [Bandit](/bandit.html): an entry level wargame form [OverTheWire](https://overthewire.org/wargames/).

 ## Conspiracy Theories
 Conspiracy theories are some of the most entertaining writing I have read recently.
 I don't believe any of these are true, just entertaining.